nickorlow/charmv3-reference/README.md

     NOP
 ```

-Does the same thing as Arpan's hook throw most of the time (Nothing).
+Does the same thing as Nick's hook throw most of the time (Nothing).